bjlkeng/bjlkeng.github.io/source/posts/a-look-at-the-first-place-solution-of-a-dermatology-classification-kaggle-competition.rst

   never mind details like a legend or grouped bar charts were always very esoteric or complicated.
 Now CoPilot will get my chart 95% of the way there (with correct syntax) and then it's easy for me to modify it.
 LLM's for the win!
-* I had one minor Docker shared memory issue where when I increased the number of :code:`DataLoader` workers the script died due to not enough shared memory.
+* I had a minor Docker shared memory issue when I increased the number of workers in the :code:`DataLoader`.
+The training script would die with a not enough shared memory error.
-  And while I gave 1 GB of shared memory, it turns out it was not enough.
+  And while I gave it a generous 1 GB of shared memory, it turns out it was not enough.
   In Linux (POSIX standard), :code:`/dev/shm` is a shared memory space with a filesystem-like interface that uses RAM to help facilitate interprocess communication.
 Since the :code:`DataLoader` uses multiple processes it used